-The Monitor National Marine Sanctuary established a Sanctuary Advisory Council in the fall of 2005.
+The Monitor National Marine Sanctuary (MNMS) established a Sanctuary Advisory Council (SAC) in the fall of 2005.
+The role of the SAC is to facilitate communication between the sanctuary staff and the diverse groups of people interested in how sanctuary resources are managed.
 The council is the mechanism for achieving involvement of community members and developing stewardship of the sanctuary.

 The sanctuary advisory council holds open meetings to ensure continued public input on management issues and to increase public awareness and knowledge of the sanctuary environment.
 Public participation at these meetings is welcomed and encouraged.
 For further information on the structure and procedures of the council, see the Sanctuary Advisory Council Charter.

 Application Cover Letter